lmfit/asteval/doc/installation.rst

 Requirements
 ~~~~~~~~~~~~~~~

-The asteval package is supported for use with Python 2.7, 3.4, 3.5, and 3.6.
+The asteval package is supported for use with Python 2.7, 3.5, and 3.6.
-The package may work for Python 2.6, and Python 3.3, but no testing is done
+The package may work for Python 2.6, and Python 3.4 or earlier, but no testing
-for these out-dated versions.
-Asteval will make use of the `numpy`_ module
+is done for these out-dated versions.
+Asteval will make use of the `numpy`_
-if available.
+module if available.

 Download and Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The latest stable version of asteval is 0.9.9 and is available at `PyPI`_ or as a conda package.
+The latest stable version of asteval is |release| and is available at `PyPI`_ or as a conda package.
 That is, you should be able to install asteval with::

    pip install asteval

 or::

-   conda install -c newville asteval
+   conda install -c GSECARS asteval

 Development Version
 ~~~~~~~~~~~~~~~~~~~~~~~~